kartiksrinivas007/Collaborative-Filtering/README.md

 ### Similarities

-You can find similar movies to the ones in the dataset by navigating to the Similarites parts and entering a MovieID The KNN algorithm will find the closest neighbours and return them to you
+You can find similar movies to the ones in the dataset by navigating to the similarites parts and entering a MovieID from the dataset
+The clustering algorithm will find the closest neighbours and return them to you

 ### Predictions
 Just enter some ratings for movies by entering the Movie-ID and ratings and then press "Predict Ratings"